AlexanderMatveev2908/custom-turbo-repo-setup/README.md

 should return as result `/home/<your linux username>/scaffolds`.

+In scripts like `build` delete commands relative to `prisma` if you use a different `ORM` or you just did not implement tables yet.

 ## Info ℹ️

 I wrote this script after using Turborepo for the first time in one of my learning projects.